Kenneth P. Miller: Perry v. Schwarzenegger

 In January 2010, Miller appeared in federal court as an expert witness in Perry v.
 Schwarzenegger, the case that challenged California's Proposition 8 of 2008 and sought to establish a federal constitutional right of same-sex couples to marry.
 Miller was presented to the court as an expert in California and American politics to testify regarding the political power of gays and lesbians in California and the United States, an issue potentially relevant in determining the appropriate level of judicial scrutiny to apply to the law.
 Miller testified that the plaintiffs’ claim that gays and lesbians are politically powerless, thus deserving special protective intervention by the courts, ignored evidence that in several respects this group wields significant political power and can effectively pursue its goals through political institutions.
 Miller cited support for same-sex marriage rights by media organizations, unions, corporations, the Democratic Party, and California's leading elected officials (including the governor at the time, Arnold Schwarzenegger).

-Plaintiffs’ counsel objected to Professor Miller's qualifications as an expert in the areas of discrimination against gays and lesbians and gay and lesbian political power.
-District Court judge Vaughn Walker allowed Miller to testify.
-In his ruling in the case, the judge stated that Miller has “significant experience with politics generally” but is “not sufficiently familiar with gay and lesbian politics to offer opinions on the relative political power of gays and lesbians.”
-Walker went on to declare Proposition 8 unconstitutional.
+Other affiliations

-On appeal. the case eventually reached the U.S. Supreme Court under the title Hollingsworth v.
-Perry.
-In its decision, the Supreme Court did not reach the question of whether same-sex couples have a constitutional right to marry.
-Instead, the Court held that California's refusal to defend Proposition 8 in federal court was determinative because the proponents of Proposition 8 lacked Article III standing to defend the law.
-As a consequence, the District Court's decision in Perry was allowed to stand.
-In his dissenting opinion on the standing issue, Justice Anthony Kennedy cited Miller's book Direct Democracy and the Courts.
+Miller is a member of the California State Bar Association and the American Political Science Association.
+He has been a visiting scholar at Princeton University's James Madison Program in American Ideals and Institutions (2011-2012) and Southern Methodist University’s John Goodwin Tower Center for Public Policy and International Affairs (2017-2018).